rest-feeds/rest-feeds/README.md

 []
 ```

-The client continues polling this link until new items are recevied.
+The client continues polling this link until new items are received.

 ## Why